daviddechaux/Kingmaker/readme.md

 ## Known Bugs :
 - Fog wording
 - Light fog / visited
-- Quote on faction name
-- Quote on element name
-- Faction dropdown on create element
 - Change color when faction color change <= is that a bug ?
 - When edit an element the creation position is the edited element
-- Dropdown path is buggy ?

 ## Missing icons
 - Add element button (top right menu)